johnston9/shot-caller/README.md

 ## Permissions

-Depending on their Premission the User will has access to use different features of the app.
+Depending on their Permission the User will has access to use different features of the app.
 The superadmin and Admin have access to all aspects of the app Creative and the production side, the only difference is that the SuperAdmin can delete users and has access to the "Freeze" feature which allows them to freeze Scene numbers, so the cannot be changed, at a certain moment in Production. <br>
 The admincreative has working access to only the Creative side of production but can view all the rest while the crew permission has only working access to Scenes Workspaces and Departments but still can view all the rest.
 The cast has only access to the Callsheets.
 For a full breakdown of Permissions see below.
 <br>